axon7/Weather-App/README.md

 # Weather app
-Geolocation weather application showing forecast from DarkSky API
+Simple geolocation based weather application with forecast from DarkSky API

+Build with plain JavaScript and Skycons

 ## Live demo